-You may send Woodruff materials to other Emory libraries or bring other Emory libraries' materials to Woodruff, although CDs and DVDs stay in the Music & Media library and are circulated at the Music & Media service desk.
+You may request materials from other Emory libraries to be placed on reserve at Woodruff and vice versa.
 Business, Health, Law, Oxford, and Theology libraries offer separate reserves services, though all Emory libraries use Course Reserves.

 How to Reserve Course Materials

-Course Reserves will digitize material as long as the material is compliant with copyright law.
-You may ask us to digitize an item by searching for it in discoverE and filling out a request form either in discoverE or Course Reserves.
+Woodruff Library Reserves staff will digitize material as long as it is compliant with copyright law.
+You may ask us to digitize an item by filling out a request form either in Course Reserves or DiscoverE.